Japan second-quarter GDP blows past expectations on robust domestic demand

 Private consumption, which accounts for about two-thirds of GDP, rose 0.9 percent from the previous quarter, more than the median estimate of 0.5 percent growth.

 That marked the fastest expansion in more than three years as shoppers splashed out on durable goods such as cars and home appliances.
 Consumers also spent more money on dining out, the data showed.
-These are all encouraging sign that consumer spending is no longer the weak spot in Japan's economic outlook.
+These are all encouraging signs that consumer spending is no longer the weak spot in Japan's economic outlook.

+Employees' wages rose 0.7 percent in April-June from the previous quarter, which was the biggest increase since July-September last year and another sign of the economy's vigor.

+"The fact that the economy was able to grow this much without gains in exports shows our fundamentals are solid," said Hiroshi Miyazaki, senior economist at Mitsubishi UFJ Morgan Stanley Securities.

 Capital expenditure jumped by 2.4 percent in April-June from the previous quarter, doubling the median estimate for a 1.2 percent increase.
 That was the fastest growth in business investment since January-March 2014 as companies spent more on software and construction equipment.

-Japanese Economy Minister Toshimitsu Motegi was more cautious on the outlook for domestic demand and pledged to implement more policies to strengthen the economy.
+Japanese Economy Minister Toshimitsu Motegi was more cautious on the outlook for domestic demand and pledged to implement extra measures to strengthen the economy.

 "If you ask me whether private consumption has fully recovered, I would say it still lacks strength in some areas, which will need to be followed with policy," Motegi told reporters.